Bloomca-me/bloomca-me.github.io/_posts/2018-02-25-agile-is-weird.md

 ---
 layout: post
 title: Agile is Weird
-keywords: agile, why agile is bad, software methodology, software development, agile manifesto, scrum, kanban
+keywords: agile, why agile is bad, software methodology, software development, agile manifesto, scrum, kanban, seva zaikov, bloomca
 ---

 I think we are at the moment when agile methodology is a de-facto standard in software development (at least in the web development).
 A lot of people have questions to this approach, and I am one of them – I like to challenge ideas, so I'd like to reflect on my experience, analyzing what went well and what did not.